My images aren’t uploading to the competition website, what should I do?

 If you are having a problem uploading your images please try one of the following solutions:

 - All images need to be at least 900 pixels wide on all sides.
-Please up the dpi to around 155 if your image is smaller than this.
 You will be unable to upload images to the website if images are smaller than 900 pixels.
+For image guidelines see the BIC 2018 Binding and Illustrations Information (PDF).

 - Each individual image must be no larger than 2MB.